Martin staggered out of the cab that was no longer green but swirling shades of magenta. Overhead huge dragons, flying through the sky, roared.

 “Of course,” Martin crooned, digging into his pocket.
 Bollocks!
 He only came up with those funny religious papers the cops gave him.
 Passport must be in the other pocket.
 But all he could find in the other pocket was his ATM card and a whole lot of cash.
 Hadn’t he checked for his passport?
 Or had he decided against it since he didn’t want to travel using his real name?

 “A moment, please,” he crooned, trying to keep up appearances.
 “Left in a bit of a hurry.”
-Better to escape as far as London under his real name, where he knew many more ways to disappear and would be harder to get to?
-Or travel within the States with a phony name, if that was even possible?
-He couldn’t even make up his mind.
+Was London, travelling under his real name, really his best option anyway?
+Even if he knew a million ways to disappear once there?
+Or should he travel within the States under a phony name, if that was even possible?
 Flustered, he started emptying the contents of his pockets onto the counter between them as he continued to search for the passport he just must have brought with him.
 He started with those funny religious papers the cops gave him.

 “Here, let me see if I can assist you, sir,” Carol said, looking through the papers, then frowning.
 “You’re not with the Jehovah’s Witnesses, are you?
 I mean I love their new blue uniforms…always been a sucker for a blue uniform…but really!”